stonepros/stone/doc/architecture.rst

 Storing Data
 ------------

-The Ceph Storage Cluster receives data from :term:`Ceph Clients`--whether it comes through a :term:`Ceph Block Device`, :term:`Ceph Object Storage`, the :term:`Ceph File System` or a custom implementation you create using ``librados``-- which is stored as RADOS objects.
+The Stone Storage Cluster receives data from :term:`Stone Clients`--whether it comes through a :term:`Stone Block Device`, :term:`Stone Object Storage`, the :term:`Stone File System` or a custom implementation you create using ``librados``-- which is stored as RADOS objects.
 Each object is stored on an :term:`Object Storage Device`.
-Ceph OSD Daemons handle read, write, and replication operations on storage drives.
+Stone OSD Daemons handle read, write, and replication operations on storage drives.
 With the older Filestore back end, each RADOS object was stored as a separate file on a conventional filesystem (usually XFS).
 With the new and default BlueStore back end, objects are